-Hyvää itsenäisyyspäivää, Suomi! / Glad Självständighetsdagen, Finland!
 This Wednesday Finland celebrates 100 years as an independent state.
-We look back at how independence came about, and how Finns have so much to celebrate in their country’s achievements today
+We look back at how independence came about, and how Finns now have so much to celebrate in their country’s achievements.

-The long road to independence, following centuries of foreign rule from Moscow and Stockholm and many attempts of bringing power home, did not end there, however, as international recognition was not to arrive for at least another two years.
-Many Western nations waited for Russia, as the former ruler, to give its consent to the declaration.
-Despite pressure from the German government in particular for Svinhufvud to meet with Lenin, his approval was not to come before a civil war engulfed the new nation.
+But the long road to independence that ended centuries of foreign rule from both Moscow and Stockholm did not end there; international recognition was not to arrive for at least another two years.
+Many Western nations waited for Russia, the former ruler, to give its consent to the declaration.
+Despite pressure from the German government in particular for Svinhufvud to meet with Lenin, his approval would not arrive until a civil war had engulfed and threatened to destroy the new nation.

 While the war, it is fair to say, is little known internationally, I doubt there will be many Finns who on Wednesday will not spare a thought for it.
-The conflict undoubtedly made independence bitter-sweet for many years; around 36,000 Finns were killed, both sides engaged in political terror, and a huge number of Red prisoners of war perished from malnutrition.
+The conflict made independence bitter-sweet for many years; around 36,000 Finns were killed; both sides engaged in political terror; and a huge number of Red prisoners perished from malnutrition.

-But it did put a rubber stamp on the Declaration of Independence, with virtually every nation formally recognising Finland’s new status within a year.
-Furthermore, plans for a German-led monarchy were abandoned after its defeat in the Great War, and a strong wartime economy, combined with a long-term establishment of moderate politics following the first presidential election in 1919, went some way to uniting the polarised population and moving it away from the war’s devestation.
+But it did put a rubber stamp on the Declaration of Independence, with virtually every nation formally recognising Finland’s new status within a year after the war ended.
+Plans for a German-led monarchy were abandoned after its defeat in the Great War, and a strong wartime economy went some way to uniting the polarised population.

-Today those moderate policies prevail, and still offset what are potentially volatile circumstances: Finland has two official languages (although Swedish is spoken as a first language only in some areas, and by less than 10 per cent of the total population), its religions are diverse, and it continues to occupy a perilous place between West and East, all the more apparent in a time of Putin’s expansionism.
+Today those moderate policies prevail, and still offset what are potentially volatile circumstances: Finland has two official languages (though Swedish is spoken as a first language only in some areas, and by less than 10 per cent of the total population), its religions are diverse, and it continues to occupy a perilous location between West and East, increasingly apparent in light of Putin’s expansionism.